The Black Mass

-The Black Mass was a horror-fantasy radio drama produced by Erik Bauersfeld, a leading American radio dramatist of the post-television era.
+The Black Mass was an American horror-fantasy radio drama produced by and starring Erik Bauersfeld.
 The series aired on KPFA (Berkeley) and KPFK (Los Angeles) from 1963 to 1967, on an irregular schedule.
-Bauersfeld was the Director of Drama and Literature at KPFA from 1966 to 1991.
+Bauersfeld was also the Director of Drama and Literature at KPFA from 1966 to 1991.

-Bauersfeld's sound designer for most of the episodes was John Whiting, KPFA's production director.
+Bauersfeld was the lead actor for The Black Mass, and the only actor in some episodes.
+The series featured adaptations of short stories -- mostly older classics but also some more contemporary pieces.
+The sound designer for most of the episodes was John Whiting, KPFA's production director.
 Their collaborations were later credited in a Ph.D. dissertation with "keeping radio drama alive in America in the 1960s."

-Music for the series was by several Bay Area composers, including KPFA's Music Director Charles Shere, a composer and music critic who later wrote books on American composers and also serves on the board of the Berkeley restaurant Chez Panisse.
+Music for the series was by several Bay Area composers, including composer Charles Shere, also KPFA's Music Director.

-Bauersfeld's Black Mass productions were an influence on writer-producer Thomas Lopez (ZBS), who noted, "In the 1960s, I was inspired by someone at KPFA in Berkeley, Eric Bauersfeld, who did a series called The Black Mass, adaptations of H. P. Lovecraft and such.
+Bauersfeld's Black Mass productions were an influence on writer-producer Thomas Lopez of ZBS Foundation, who noted, "In the 1960s, I was inspired by someone at KPFA in Berkeley, Eric Bauersfeld, who did a series called The Black Mass, adaptations of H. P. Lovecraft and such.
 He helped me a lot.
 I consider Eric my mentor.
 He also did some fine Eugene O'Neill plays for radio."

 Episodes

+"The Tell-Tale Heart" by Edgar Allen Poe (illustrated here by Arthur Rackham for a 1935 publication) was adapted for The Black Mass.

 Except as noted, these are in the Pacifica Radio Archives and on the Official Black Mass site: